Table of Contents

 You can check their logs and status (✅ /❌) under their respective tabs on the configuration web server.

-Meters Tab
+Tab Counters

-2. Uploading Configuration File
+2. Upload the Configuration File

 Upload the Installation Configuration File